 William O. Douglas Award

-The first awardee to be honored is
+The first awardee to be honored was

 US Secretary of the Interior from 2013 to 2017

-The award banquet is to be held in Yakima
+The award banquet was held in Yakima

 Justice William O. Douglas made extraordinary advances in honoring the Bill of Rights, in advancing due process and equal protection of the law, in promoting conservation and protection of our Earth, in understanding cultures abroad and at home, and in preserving Native American and Yakima Valley history and culture.